 Choosing the correct backpack for you is of utmost importance because it will be on your back for several hours every day.
 If you choose the right bag it will sit on you comfortably and not be a burden, but if you choose a bag that doesn’t fit you properly you could suffer lots of pain and injury may result.

 Choosing the best backpack for you will take time so do your research and allow a few hours to shop for it.
 Have an expert in the section help you.
-Tell them about your journey, how long you’ll be hiking, and what you are planning on bringing.
+Tell them about your journey, how long you’ll be hiking, and what other gear you are planning on bringing.
 It is a good idea to ask if they or anyone on staff has experience hiking long distances, or on the Camino.
-If they are familiar with the Camino, that is a bonus.
+If they are familiar with the Camino, that is a bonus, they will know what kind of Camino Gear you will need.
 Keep in mind that just because someone has done some long-distance hikes they might have missed a few key factors about choosing the right pack for you.

-Your backpack should fit your torso properly, be a good size, not too big and not too small, and should be able to hold your daily needs on the Camino.
+Your backpack should fit your torso properly, be a good size, not too big and not too small (30 to 36 litres depending on your size), and should be able to hold your daily needs and the rest of your Camino Gear.
 It is suggested that you carry only 10% of your body weight, the weight of your backpack is included in that 10%.

 Things NOT to consider when choosing a pack: